Skip to content

 Visiting the Surrey Hills with your dog

-Surrey Hills is a one pawprint rated place.
-With a wide variety of paths and open spaces, the Surrey Hills are an ideal place to bring your dog for a walk.
-Here’s what to keep in mind to keep your dog and others safe.
+With a wide variety of footpaths and open spaces, the countryside sites in the Surrey Hills are an ideal place to bring your dog.
+Find out more about the facilities available, and how to keep your dog and others safe.

 A smiling group in running gear run through woodland